ALYSE N MAKSIMOSKI

 In 2024 at Idaho State University, I worked as a staff scientist in the de la Cruz lab studying pancreatic function in mice where I implemented new molecular biology methods.

-I am currently a postdoctoral researcher in the Pradhan lab at ISU.
+I am currently a NSF Postdoctoral Fellow in the Pradhan lab at ISU.
 My research explores the unusual phenomenon of sexual plasticity in the serially hermaphroditic bluebanded goby, Lythrypnus dalli.
-I am particularly interested in how the brain and gonads are restructured during protandry and how this is regulated by sex steroid hormones.
+I am particularly interested in how the brain and gonads are restructured in the male-to-female direction and how this is regulated by sex steroid hormones.

 Curriculum Vitae